Wishmaster Spell HUD

 Unpacking

-2. Left Click to initiate the unboxing sequence.
+2. Left click to begin the unboxing sequence.

 Attachment Points